MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ---
-title: Text/CSV
+title: Power Query Text/CSV connector
-description: Power Query Text/CSV connector reference
+description: Provides basic information and connection instructions, along with troubleshooting tips when loading files from the web and when unstructured text is interpreted as structured.
 author: cpopell
 ms.service: powerquery
 ms.topic: conceptual